textext/textext/README.md

 ### Tex Text Extension

-To install *Tex Text*, simply download the package `TexText-Linux-0.5.2.tgz` or `TexText-Linux-0.5.2.zip` and extract it.
+To install *Tex Text*, simply download the package [TexText-Linux-0.5.2.tgz](https://bitbucket.org/jcwinkler/textext/downloads/TexText-Linux-0.5.2.tgz) or [TexText-Linux-0.5.2.zip](https://bitbucket.org/jcwinkler/textext/downloads/TexText-Linux-0.5.2.zip) and extract it.
 A directory with the name `texttext-0.5.2-linux` will be created.
 Change into the directory and run `python setup.py` in your terminal.
 All it does, is copying the necessary files to your Inkscape extension directory.
 If you don't trust this script, you'll have to copy all the files within the `extensions` directory of the extracted archive to `~/.config/inkscape/extensions/`.

+SHA-256 Checksums for the Linux-packages:

+* 22f8ea9408aa1936a93fb4c0e5749daad7b3bd42a86a8ee6fb6fab3fa978f4f7 *TexText-Linux-0.5.2.tgz
+* 243a8bf5162f6e890bc6e5958629b17c42808eaeb48ac3c65b80faef02214e50 *TexText-Linux-0.5.2.zip

 ### Additional required software